True Life Fishing and Hunting Stories

 by Jon Hedin

-In August 1995 my good friend Rick and I were camping and fishing in a remote spot near Virginia, Minnesota.
-This is a great a great area surrounded by tall old pine trees and a 200 acre lake.
+In August 1995, my good friend Rick and I were camping and fishing in a remote spot near Virginia, Minnesota.
+This is a great area surrounded by tall old pine trees and a 200-acre lake.
 The only way in is through two mudholes, each about 100 feet long and two feet deep, and that's if it's been an average rainfall that year.
-We definitely needed a four wheel drive to get to the camping spot.
+We definitely needed a four-wheel drive to get to the camping spot.
 But remember the more times in and out, the deeper those holes get.
-Fortunately, it's sand underneath and a well kept secret.
+Fortunately, it's sand underneath and a well-kept secret.

 So anyways we're out in the duck boat and the lake's like glass and we're catching bass and sunnies.
 Nice big ones, and a lot of them too.
 Just then I looked across the lake and it looked like a flock of tweety birds were coming over the trees right at us.
 Hundreds of them, and as they got closer, they didn't look like tweetys anymore.
 They looked like bats, they were bats, and they were heading right for us!
 I froze.
 I don't like bats.
 I never did.
 Not since I accidentally grabbed one in my friend's treehouse 30 years ago.
 I never want to do that again.